 WHO USES RUBY ON RAILS

-for its ability to make linear layouts that make the “view” and interface of the website approachable to many consumers throughout the world.
-For example, SoundCloud which is the largest digital audio sharing platform on the web due to its linear pattern is easy to follow in both web and mobile applications.
+Its ability to make linear layouts that make the “view” and interface of the website approachable to many consumers worldwide.
+For example, SoundCloud, the largest digital audio sharing platform on the web due to its linear pattern, is easy to follow in web and mobile applications.
 Therefore, designing the UI (User Interface) of an application/website becomes trivial regardless of the many added elements one needs to put into their project.

-The most iconic use/release of Ruby on Rails is none other than Twitter, for it was immediately released by Jack Dorsey on to the web in 2005 without any promos or rumored development time.
+The most iconic use/release of Ruby on Rails is none other than Twitter.
+It was immediately released by Jack Dorsey onto the web in 2005 without any promos or rumored development time.
 It was also one of the very first websites built on Ruby and Rails.

 Other notable websites made on Ruby on Rails are www.airbnb.com, www.square.com, and www.groupon.com.
-The best thing about Ruby on Rails is a very predictable application framework and according to many sources, it is very easy to learn much less use.
-Most people who can use Ruby on Rails are people who have had previous web experience building websites that interact with databases, for they will be not be creating and recreating site functionality from scratch.
-Especially those who are concerned with best practices, web standards, and switching to work with a framework instead of writing everything from scratch all the time.
+The best thing about Ruby on Rails is a very predictable application framework, and according to many sources, it is straightforward to learn much less use.
+Most people who can use Ruby on Rails have had previous web experience building websites that interact with databases, for they will be not creating and recreating site functionality from scratch.
+Those who are concerned with best practices, web standards, and switching to work with a framework instead of writing everything from scratch all the time.

 Lastly, it is perfect for people who are not afraid of the command line.
 With Rails, there’s going to be a lot with working on the command line, more so than PHP, and ready to embrace the entire experience.

 - The programming process is much faster than with other frameworks and languages, partly because of the object-oriented nature of Ruby and the vast collection of open source code available within the Rails community.

 - The Rails conventions also make it easy for developers to move between different Rails projects, as each project will tend to follow the same structure and coding practices.